solliancenet/microsoft-mysql-developer-guide/artifacts/02-04-CloudDeploy-CICD/README.md

     git push -u origin main
     ```

-4. In the dialog, login using your GitHub credentials for the repo.
-You should see the files get pushed to the repo
+4. In the dialog, login using GitHub credentials for the repo.
+The files get pushed to the repo.
-5. Switch back to GitHub, refresh the repo, you should see all the repo files
+5. Switch back to GitHub, refresh the repo, the files should display.

 ### Generate Credentials